 (From left to right: Parul Goel, Assistant Manager, Deloitte India; Nour Basma, Manager, Deloitte Middle East; William Appiah, Senior Manager, Deloitte US.)

 1. What are some examples of the work you are doing to improve access to education?

-Parul: As a Corporate Responsibility professional with Deloitte India, I work extensively on education programs to support nonprofits that share the vision of transforming the education ecosystem in India.
-This includes enhancing outcomes through learning-level based teaching, incorporating socio-emotional skills into curriculums, training teachers to use innovative tools and contextualized pedagogy, introducing digital infrastructure in rural communities, and more.
+Parul: As a Corporate Responsibility professional with Deloitte India, I work extensively on education programmes to support nonprofits that share the vision of transforming the education ecosystem in India.
+This includes enhancing outcomes through learning-level based teaching, incorporating socio-emotional skills into curriculums, training teachers to use innovative tools and contextualised pedagogy, introducing digital infrastructure in rural communities, and more.

 There are miles to go to bring the change we want to see, but I'm all powered up with the optimism and energy exuded by the 2,000+ delegates at the One Young World Summit—together, we’re creating better futures!